mitre/fieldmanual/sphinx-docs/Learning-the-terminology.md

 Things to note:
 * Each ability has a random UUID id
 * Each ability requires a name, description, ATT&CK tactic and technique information
 * Each ability requires a platforms list, which should contain at least 1 block for a supported operating system (platform).
 Currently, abilities can be created for darwin, linux or windows.
+* Abilities can be added to an adversary through the GUI with the *add ability* button

 For each platform, there should be a list of executors.
 Currently Darwin and Linux platforms can use sh and Windows can use psh (PowerShell), cmd (command prompt) or pwsh (open-source PowerShell core).